Vilango/wordpress-simple-facebook-connect/readme.txt

 However, it is almost always possible to correct this with some simple CSS adjustments.
 For this reason, they are given an "fbavatar" class, for you to use to style them as you need.
 Just use .fbavatar in your CSS and add styling rules to correct those specific avatars.

 Also note that Facebook "square" avatars are limited to 50 by 50 pixels in size.
 If your theme uses a bigger one, then it'll get scaled up and may look bad.
 There's no easy fix for this, as the other avatars offered by Facebook are not square shaped.
 If it returned those, then it could mess up many more themes. complain to Facebook and tell them to offer larger squared off avatars.

-= The login plugin won't let me connect my accounts! =

-A new security feature in the login plugin is email validation.

-When you connect your account to Facebook, the plugin talks to Facebook behind the scenes and attempts to verify your email address.
-This means that your email on your WordPress account must match one of the email addresses attached to your Facebook account.
-If the matching process fails, you'll get an alert box telling you why it failed, and the accounts will not be linked.

-This is a very alpha process and I can't be sure I've worked all the bugs out.
-If you have a problem and you know that your two accounts share the same email address, then email me directly with the problem and I'll try to help you out and fix the plugin.
-Please include screenshots of your email address in both WordPress and Facebook to prove you've checked that possible problem, and also so I can check the code with that address myself.

-= Why can't I automatically publish to my Application? =

-Sorry, nothing I can do about it.
-There's a bug (or design flaw, if you prefer) on Facebook preventing this for Applications: http://bugs.developers.facebook.com/show_bug.cgi?id=8184

-When they fix it, I'll turn this feature on.
-The code is there and done, it just needs to have that bug fixed.

-Note that you should be able to auto-publish to Fan Pages just fine.

-In the meantime, the manual publishing button for an Application or Fan Page works correctly.
-And automatic publishing of new posts to your personal profile works fine.
-Note: If you use a multi-user blog, this will publish to the user profile of whoever is publishing the post.
-That user must also have granted the extended permissions for it to work.
-Different people may see different settings there, so anybody doing publishing must have granted that permission if they want the post sent to Facebook automatically in any format.

 = How do I use this Fanbox custom CSS option? =
 Well, first you have to learn CSS.